Final update: November 5

 Couldn’t make it to Mykonos to party this year?
 The music video Mama Bonita by Kristo Featuring Eva, released September 14, was shot primarily on the island and is chalk full of Mykonos town, beach, sea, villa and hotel scenery.

-Going to Mykonos during the second half of September?
+Going to Mykonos after the middle of September?
 Some Covid-related restrictions that could impact your vacation are still in effect on the island.